l-aldarondo/Sports-Predictions/README.md

 •	Total of twenty five tables, one for every season.

 ### Project Segment 2

 • Datasets loaded into PostgreSQL database using python. (database_initial_load.ipynb)

-• Updated datasets saved as csv, cleaned and loaded into database. (database_load_nov15.ipynb, database_load_nov27.ipynb)
+• Updated datasets saved as csv, cleaned and loaded into database. (database_load.ipynb)

 • Column name changed inside database

 • All 2 datasets consist of the same columns/features.
 This columns/features consisted of Win pct, Margin of victory, Pace, Offensive rating, Defensive rating plus five columns with team advance stats and another five with opponents advance stats

 ### Glossary